sebastianruder/NLP-progress/english/relationship_extraction.md

 ### FewRel

 The Few-Shot Relation Classification Dataset (FewRel) is a different setting from the previous datasets.
 This dataset consists of 70K sentences expressing 100 relations annotated by crowdworkers on Wikipedia corpus.
 The few-shot learning task follows the N-way K-shot meta learning setting.
-It is both the largest supervised relation classification dataset as well as the largest few-shot learning dataset till now.

 The public leaderboard is available on the [FewRel website](http://www.zhuhao.me/fewrel/).

+### FewRel 2

+FewRel 2 extends FewRel on (1) Adaptibility to a new  domain with only a hand-ful of instances (2) Ability to detect none-of-the-above relations?
+The paper is at [ACL Web](https://www.aclweb.org/anthology/D19-1649.pdf).

+The public leaderboard is available on [FewRel 2 website](https://thunlp.github.io/2/fewrel2_da.html)

 ### Multi-Way Classification of Semantic Relations Between Pairs of Nominals (SemEval 2010 Task 8)